Heydonia/Trimfinder/DEPLOYMENT.md

 npx prisma migrate deploy
 ```

-### 2. Move PDF Storage Off the Filesystem
+### 2. Configure Object Storage

-`/api/upload` currently writes PDFs into `public/uploads/`, which is read-only in Vercel.
-Choose one of:

-- **Object storage**: S3, R2, or Supabase Storage.
-Update `/api/upload` and `/api/source-books/[id]` to write/delete files there and store the public URL in `filePath`.
-- **Vercel Blob** (beta): swap the `fs` calls with the Vercel Blob SDK.

-Until you make that change, uploads will only work locally; production deploys should point to a bucket that already contains the PDFs.
+Uploads now use S3-compatible storage by default.
+Set the `S3_*` environment variables (bucket, region, access keys, and optional endpoint/public URL) so `/api/upload` writes PDFs to your bucket and `/api/source-books/[id]` deletes them there.
+Without those variables the app falls back to `public/uploads/`, which only works locally.

 ### 3. Required Environment Variables